 The second most common mistake first-time entrepreneurs make is failing to develop a comprehensive plan for financing their venture.
 In many cases, first-time entrepreneurs find themselves overstretched and underfunded.
 The reality of running a business must be anticipated, and a plan for funding the business must be developed before it can be launched.

-5. Hiring the wrong team
+5. Hiring the wrong team: Type of mistake first-time founders make

 A bad hire has a substantial financial and emotional impact, it’s only reasonable to want to move on as soon as possible.
-The process of finding and hiring new employees is time consuming.
+The process of finding and hiring new employees is time-consuming.
 It’s possible to make a mistake and wind up with a lousy recruit who doesn’t suit the job description at times.

-6. Overestimating the challenge of seed funding
+6. Overestimating the challenge of seed funding: Type Of Mistakes First-Time Founders Make

 A startup company has to know how much money it will require to get off the ground and how it will raise that capital as soon as feasible in order to plan its growth strategy.
 It is critical to understand what characteristics investors are searching for in a firm before requesting investment.
 Due diligence requirements vary from investor to investor, thus it is critical for company founders to understand the process from start to finish.